-The estimated land area (approximately 348 acres) that contributes water to the well is depicted in the attached map as the Source Water Protection Area (SWPA).
-A 2000 feet fixed radius delineation was used.
-This is generally based on water use for a five year period with consideration given to influencing hydrogeologic factors.
+The estimated land area (approximately 341 acres) that contributes water to the well is depicted in the attached map as the Source Water Protection Area (SWPA).
+The SWAP used previously generated delineations from wellhead protection studies to serve as the five-year time of travel for groundwater movement.
+These are based on local geologic conditions and information available at the time the area was defined.

-Physical Integrity of Well or Spring
+Physical Integrity of well or spring

-Well/Spring Name Source Integrity

-Well 1 (Backup) Constructed to Standard
+Well/Spring Name Source Integrity Town Spring Not Constructed to Standard

-Well 2 (Main) Constructed to Standard

-Wells may vary in their construction characteristics and in the geologic rock types in which they occur.
+Springs may vary in their construction characteristics and in the geologic rock types in which they occur.
+The spring is not covered.
+It is my understanding that the source is going to be upgraded.
+Following this work submit information.
+Susceptibility could potentially be lowered.
 The lack of an effective grout and sanitary seals are avenues by which contaminants from nearby surface water bodies or overland runoff can percolate to wells.
-The State has determined that well #2 is NOT GWUDI or Ground Water Under the Direct Influence of surface water.
-Well #1 has not been tested because it has not been used.
+Source water from the spring is treated to comply with the Surface Water Treatment Rule and is not required to conduct Ground water under the direct influence (GWUDI) testing.